 Just Say No

-Play along with him, until he pops the question, then just smile and say “no.” If he asks why you won’t help him, be direct, eg: “Fred, if I thought for a second that you would help me out in return some day, I’d say yes.
-But that’s not likely to happen, now, is it?”
+Play along with them, until they pop the question, then just smile and say “no.” If they ask why you won’t help him, be direct, eg: “Fred, if I thought for a second that you would help me out in return some day, I’d say yes.
+But that certainly has never happened before.”